jessfraz/blog/content/post/the-life-of-a-data-byte.md

 of 150 kilobytes per second.
 This winds up looking like R = K ⨉ 150 kB/s, where R is the transfer rate and K is the speed rating.
 So for 133x CompactFlash, our data byte would be written at 133 ⨉ 150 kB/s or around 19,950 kB/s or 19.95 MB/s.
-The CompactFlash Association was founded in 1995 to create an industry standard for flash-based memory cards.
+The CompactFlash Association was founded in 1995 to create an industry standard for flash-based memory cards[^32].

 ## 1997